Nirs123/data_viz_spe/README.md

 # data_viz_spe
-Data Viz Spe is a Data Visualization projet on French High School's specialties.
+Data Viz Spe is a Data Visualization projet on French High School's specialities.
 French High School's specialities are disciplines like Mathematics, Science, History and Geography...

 **Here is the link to the application:** https://data-viz-spe.streamlit.app/